escapegameibk/microcontroller/ECPROTO.md

 ### 15. Get analog input ID 0x0F

-Reads the analog input vaue of a device.
-The device is responsible for handleing any read requests to the desired port.
-The device should configure at runtime which pin should be read.
-The device may set any actions needed to be able to read from the desired pins adccordingly.
-It may be nescessary for a device to disable pins at runtime in order to archieve this.
-The response to this message should consist of a frame with the same id with the adc conversion as one byte payload where 255 is the highest and 0 the lowest value.
+Reads the analog input value from the specified channel.
+The 1 byte payload in a master's request specifies the targeted analog input channel.
+A slave's reply has the channel as 1st byte of the payload, and the adc value as 2 byte value as 2nd and 3rd byte respectively.

 ### 16. Get special device purpose ID 0x10